sshiva-sri/Distracted-Drivers/README.md

 Problems Faced:
 ---------------
-* Main problem faced was 4GB RAM was not sufficient, system got struck once started with the training the model.
+* Main problem faced was 4GB RAM was not sufficient, system got stuck once started with the training the model.

 * So tried processing in Kaggle Kernel.
 Training the model utilized 12.5GB of RAM and the training time was 30minutes.